mlflow/mlflow/docs/source/R-api.rst

 Delete Experiment
 =================

-Mark an experiment and associated runs, params, metrics, … etc for deletion.
+Marks an experiment and associated runs, params, metrics, etc. for deletion.
 If the experiment uses FileStore, artifacts associated with experiment are also deleted.